-As you saw when you read chapter CI5,1 in C++ you can write method definitions that let you use builtin operators like == or < with classes that you write.
+As seen in section 6.5 and mentioned briefly in class, in C++ you can write method definitions that let you use builtin operators like == or < with classes that you write.

 Go into Card and add a method to overload == to test whether two Card objects are equal to each other.
 Conveniently (and not coincidentally), there is already an isEqualTo method to actually do the work for you.
-To declare the overloaded operator, you'll declare a method whose name is operator==, following the form on the middle of p416.
+To declare the overloaded operator, you'll declare a method whose name is operator==, following the form on pp384-85.
 When the method is defined, the body can just call isEqualTo to do the work.